📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Storage Cool, dry place away from direct sunlight

-Common Fish Diseases Treated by Fish Zithro
+Common Bird Diseases Treated by Bird Zithro

-Azithromycin's broad-spectrum activity and extended tissue penetration make Fish Zithro effective against a wide range of bacterial conditions in both freshwater and saltwater aquariums.
+Azithromycin's broad-spectrum activity and extended tissue penetration make Bird Zithro effective against a wide range of bacterial conditions in both freshwater and saltwater aquariums.
 It is especially valuable for infections that resist first-line antibiotics like amoxicillin or cephalexin.

 Fin and Tail Rot

 Fin rot begins as fraying or whitening at fin edges and can rapidly erode entire fin structures if left untreated.
-While mild cases often respond to amoxicillin, persistent or recurring fin rot caused by resistant bacteria is where Fish Zithro excels.
+While mild cases often respond to amoxicillin, persistent or recurring fin rot caused by resistant bacteria is where Bird Zithro excels.
 Azithromycin targets the Aeromonas, Pseudomonas, and Flavobacterium species commonly responsible, and its long half-life keeps therapeutic levels active between doses.

 Columnaris Disease

 Caused by Flavobacterium columnare, columnaris produces white or grayish cotton-like patches on the skin, mouth, and fins.
 It spreads rapidly in warm-water aquariums and can be fatal within days.
-Fish Zithro's effectiveness against Flavobacterium makes it a strong treatment choice, particularly for aggressive outbreaks.
+Bird Zithro's effectiveness against Flavobacterium makes it a strong treatment choice, particularly for aggressive outbreaks.

 Bacterial Gill Disease

 Labored breathing, flared gill covers, and excessive mucus production are hallmarks of gill disease.
-Because gills are in direct contact with medicated water, dissolved azithromycin from Fish Zithro reaches the infection site efficiently and maintains therapeutic concentrations longer than many alternatives.
+Because gills are in direct contact with medicated water, dissolved azithromycin from Bird Zithro reaches the infection site efficiently and maintains therapeutic concentrations longer than many alternatives.

 Skin Ulcers and Open Sores